To be responsible for the day-to-day up keep of the grounds and gardens and future development of University grounds.

 *Carry out these duties in a manner that promotes equality of opportunity and supports diversity and inclusion, and takes into account the University's commitment to environmentally sustainable ways of working.

 - Person specification

 Please provide evidence of how you meet each of the essential criteria.

-1. Possession of a current full clean driving license to enable use of University vehicles.
+1. Hold a current full clean driving licence to enable use of University vehicles.

 2. Certificates in (pesticide) spraying or a willingness to undertake and obtain an appropriate qualification within 12 months of being in post.

 5. Knowledge of Health and Safety at Work in a grounds environment.